diyscif/diyscif/scif-thesis.md

-Alternatively to the Elphel NC393-F-CS, trustworthy commercial camera equipment like a Bosch Flexidome 7000i can also be used, though open software and hardware are preferred for reasons as stated in [section 7.3.2](#intrusion-detection-system-1).
+Alternatively to the Elphel NC393-F-CS, trustworthy commercial camera equipment like a Bosch Flexidome 7000i can also be used, though open software and hardware are preferred for reasons as stated in [_section 7.2.3_](#intrusion-detection-system-1).

-## Visual
+## Visual Protection

 Visual protection of the SCIF unit is achieved by a continuous drywall perimeter without holes or gaps.
 Windows are excluded from the design.
-On top of entailing serious information security risks, as detailed in [section 6.2](#visual-3), they also endanger a container's seaworthiness.
+On top of entailing serious information security risks, as detailed in [_section 6.2_](#visual-protection), they also endanger a container's seaworthiness.
 This would jeopardize the significant mobility advantages of a SCIF container unit.
 The container unit also includes a vestibule area to protect from visual insight into the SCIF and access procedures during personnel entry.
 The entry CCTV camera is mounted so as to not provide direct insight into the SCIF during personnel entry.
 No other video cameras are installed or allowed inside the SCIF container.

 ![SCIF Container Cross Section Showing Vestibule Access Area](images/scif_crosssection_long.jpg){height=40%}

-## Sound
+## Acoustic Countermeasures

 Sound attenuation is achieved by a three-layer approach, the first layer of defense being a heavily attenuating wall, floor, and ceiling construction with a